Geoffrey Hinton: Career

 In May 2023, Hinton publicly announced his resignation from Google.
-He explained his decision by saying that he wanted to "freely speak out about the risks of A.I." and added that a part of him now regrets his life's work.
+He explained his decision, saying he wanted to freely speak out about the risks of AI and added that part of him now regrets his life's work.

 Notable former PhD students and postdoctoral researchers from his group include Peter Dayan, Sam Roweis, Max Welling, Richard Zemel, Brendan Frey, Radford M. Neal, Yee Whye Teh, Ruslan Salakhutdinov, Ilya Sutskever, Yann LeCun, Alex Graves, Zoubin Ghahramani, and Peter Fitzhugh Brown.